-- Supporting whānau, hapū, iwi and community development. - Supporting Māori participation at all levels of the health and disability sector. - Ensuring effective health service delivery. - Working across sectors.
+- Supporting whānau, hapū, iwi and community development. - Supporting Māori participation at all levels of the health and disability sector. - Construction of the service of the service delivery. - Working across sectors.

 There are other supporting Ministry of Health strategies, plans such as the Ministry's Raranga Tupuake - Māori Health Workforce Development Plan (2006 - 2021) and the New Zealand Primary Health Care Strategy (2001), in particular, which have influenced and shaped the College's refreshed strategy.